Ree-m/Book-Finder/README.md

 It can be easy to forget the name of a book you want to read but remember the author's name.Knowing this, I decided to develop a book finding app to make it easier to search for books.

+In in the search bar, you can type book name, author, publishor, date of release and get the following results.
 <img src="public/assets/images/readme/bookfinder-search.jpg" alt="Image of search results" />

 <img src="public/assets/images/readme/book-finder-search-page.jpg" alt="Imageof search page" />

+After clicking on a book, you can see this page containing detailed information on the book.
 <img src="public/assets/images/readme/book-finder-details-page.jpg" alt="Image of book details page" />